how it works

 At most co-ops, class offerings are decided at the top.
 Once the classes are in place, there aren’t a lot of choices for parents who need something a little different.

 Our approach gives homeschool families direct input.
 If students want a particular class, they can request it.
-If there are kids who need different formats, teachers will step up and offer alternatives.
+If there are kids who need different formats, instructors will step up and offer alternatives.

-This means that STAC teachers have the freedom to try new approaches.
-Our teachers can dream up an idea and launch it quickly, gauge interest by offering mini “pop up” classes, collaborate with each other and get instant feedback as they develop their new curriculum.
+Instructors at STAC have the freedom to try new approaches.
+An instructor can dream up an idea and launch it quickly, gauge interest by offering mini “pop up” classes, collaborate with each other and get instant feedback as they develop their new curriculum.
 The result is a truly unique array of rigorous, engaging classes tailored to our student body.
-We are constantly amazed at the innovation and near magic of what our teachers can do.
+We are constantly amazed at the innovation we see happening.